rakeshelamaran98/HacktoberFest2020/README.md

 # Prerequisties

-✔️ What is hacktoberfest,opensource and Why you are doing this?
+- ✔️ What is hacktoberfest,opensource and Why you are doing this?
-✔️ Git Installation and Basic knowledge on how to pull requests
+- ✔️ Git Installation and Basic knowledge on how to pull requests

 Git Installation Video - https://youtu.be/JMsGZ0KR3sY

 # Give a star 🌟.
 Get your projects merged quickly on valid pull requests.

+# Useful Links

+ - Read HacktoberFest 2020 - HacktoberFest2020.md
+ - Steps to contribute - Contribute.Md